thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 effects, such as reliance on DNS or directory infrastructure, cache invalidation requirements, privacy exposure to retrieval services, changes to the credential provisioning model, and additional implementation code.
-A deployment SHOULD evaluate these trade-offs and use such mechanisms only when the baseline certificate-profile recommendations, shallow certification paths, session resumption, and long-lived DTLS associations do not provide the desired reduction in handshake size or frequency.
+A deployment SHOULD first prefer mechanisms with broad TLS/DTLS 1.3 support and low operational complexity: compact certificate profiles, shallow certification paths, omitting trust anchors from the handshake, session resumption, DTLS Connection IDs, and certificate compression.
+More deployment-specific mechanisms such as cached certificate information, certificate URLs, DANE client identity, or certificate handles SHOULD be used only when their operational dependencies, cache invalidation behavior, and privacy impact are acceptable for the deployment.

 # Ciphersuites {#ciphersuites}